novaz03/lumaa-spring-2025-ai-ml/README.md

       - On Windows, run ```env\Scripts\activate``` to initiate the virtual environment.
       - On MacOS/Linux, run ``` source env/bin/activate``` to initiate the virtual environment.
    - You may run ```pip install -r requirements.txt``` to install the relevant packages.
+      - Alternatively, run ```!pip install -r requirements.txt``` in the first cell of the Jupyter Notebook.
    - **Jupyter Notebook**: Use ```pip install notebook``` to install the jupyter notebook.
       -Run ```jupyter notebook``` to launch the jupyter notebook